EvaMaeRey/ggplot2-extension-cookbook/README.md

 like `child = '../my_gg_experiments/my_extension_ideas.'` and
 `code = '../ggwaterfall/R/geom_waterfall'.` It is a great help not to have to pull up files and copy and paste.
-I’m very grateful to Yihui Xie for his insights and efforts at making this possible.
+I’m very grateful to Yihui Xie and the R markdown team for the insights and efforts at making this possible.

 I’m personally grateful to other ggplot2 extenders and R enthusiasts that have supported this journey.